eXodiquas/gaia/README.md

 - [ ] Make parameter accessible (like for example, what proportion of the N best individuals should be used for uniform recombination)
 - [ ] Macro to not always have to write (lambda (x) (apply #'fun x)) as fitness function
 - [ ] Make it easier to setup maximizing or minimizing algorithms

+Also I want to implement monitoring.
+- [ ] Console output to see progress
+- [ ] Log files to look at progress
+- [ ] Creating a graph to easy see the development of the population